twinklebob/jekyll-ttskch-theme/_drafts/fathers-day.md

 It was the house, however, that really blew us away.
 It was originally built in Elizabeth times, but had a rough history including fires which left it in a sorry state.
 Part of it were used as a farmhouse, parts used as storage for cider barrels etc and parts weren't fit for human habitation and were filled with owls and bats.

+At a time when other grand houses were being demolished the National Trust was just getting started in it's mission of saving as many as possible.
+They took on Barrington Court and it could've been their greatest mistake.
+It was too far gone and the renovations required were too much for the fledging Trust to take on.
+In fact the story goes that "Barrington Court" became a warning phrase used when the Trust considered other such houses for decades after.

 Photo credit: